Unofficial translation

 6) those of interest to the doctor (medical officer) in terms of individual flight tolerance (flights in night vision goggles, with overloads exceeding 7, with aeroplane refuelling, at extremely low altitudes with terrain rounding, in minimum landing conditions, after holidays or business trips).

 Footnote.
-Paragraph 14 - as reworded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall be enacted ten calendar days after the date of its first official publication).
+Paragraph 14 - as reworded by Order No. 510 of the Minister of Defence of the Republic of Kazakhstan dated 05.08.2021 (shall be enacted ten calendar days after the date of its first official publication).15.
+Aviation personnel going on combat duty are subject to medical examination in the volume of preflight medical examination.
+In this case, the regime of work, rest and diet shall be similar to the preflight regime.

 16. Preflight medical examination is reduced to individual interviewing and visual examination in case of bringing the aviation unit into highest levels of combat readiness, urgent departure.
 The personnel are interviewed and visually examined out of ranks.